Eric Chewning: Military service

-The essays, which were based on Ollivant and Chewning’s experience during combat operations in Iraq in 2004 and 2005, significantly influenced the tactical deployment of US and Iraqi ground forces during the “Surge”.
+The essays, which were based on Ollivant and Chewning’s experience during combat operations in Iraq in 2004 and 2005, influenced the tactical deployment of US and Iraqi ground forces during the “Surge”.
 A 2006 New York Times op-ed called it “a good blueprint” for turning around the military situation in Iraq.
 In March 2010, Ollivant and Chewning published an article in The American Interest outlining the military, political, and economic actions necessary for a successful US-Iraqi relationship after the initial US troop withdrawal.